 Pro Tip: Choose a breathable cover to prevent moisture buildup and mildew growth.
 Secure the cover tightly to prevent it from blowing away in the wind.

-natural wood | SunSouth Carolinas
+fountain | SunSouth Carolinas

 4. Regular Check-Ins: A Little Vigilance Goes a Long Way